-- water pills or diuretics, which may be used as treatment for conditions like Meniere’s disease that cause a fluid buildup in the inner ear
+- Water pills or diuretics may be used as treatment for conditions like Meniere’s disease that cause a fluid buildup in the inner ear

-- antihistamines and anticholinergics, which are two of the only prescription medications that focus entirely on treating dizziness instead of the underlying condition
+- Antihistamines and anticholinergics are two of the only prescription medications that focus entirely on treating dizziness instead of the underlying condition

-- over-the-counter antihistamines, though the nondrowsy variations are less effective at treating dizziness
+- Over-the-counter antihistamines are another option, though the nondrowsy variations are less effective at treating dizziness.

-When you start to feel dizzy, it can often help to lie down as soon as possible.
-If you have severe cases of vertigo, close your eyes while lying down.
-If you’re overheated, get a cool drink and move to a shaded, air conditioned area.
+When you start to feel dizzy, lying down as soon as possible can often help.
+If you have a severe case of vertigo, close your eyes while lying down.
+If you’re overheated, get a cool drink and move to a shaded, air-conditioned area.

 The Epley maneuver, which you can do at home, is an exercise that can help treat dizziness, especially from BPPV.
 It’s designed to dislodge crystals from the ear canals and reduce dizziness.

-According to Johns Hopkins Medicine, the Epley maneuver process involves the following steps:
+According to Johns Hopkins Medicine, the Epley maneuver involves the following steps: